 Saeeda Nouri, 45, is one of tens of thousands of Iraq’s Christians who fled religious violence in Mosul, Iraq, in June 2014.
 She now lives with her husband and youngest son in Ashti Camp for displaced Iraqi families in Erbil, in the Kurdish region of northern Iraq.

-The World Food Program’s Marwa Awad visits Saeeda to hear her story and learn about one of Iraq’s most famous dishes.
+The World Food Programme’s Marwa Awad visits Saeeda to hear her story and learn about one of Iraq’s most famous dishes.

 When it became apparent that her neighborhood would fall into the hands of militants, Saeeda and her family left everything behind to seek safety.